isrlab/stedy/Docs/UserGuide.md

 The dynamics of tensegrity systems is governed by multi-body dynamics, given by a set of ordinary differential equations.
 We have developed a Lagrangian formulation based on Cartesian coordinates for deriving DAEs of the governing equations of motion in a tensegrity framework for both rigid and elastic bars.
 A novel technique for improving the accuracy of the simulation has also been implemented to ensure that the errors in states arising from numerical integration are corrected on the position and velocity levels according to both geometric and energy constraints.

+**NOTE**: The software cannot currently handle structures with internally rigid  bar groups, i.e., groups of bars that don't move relative to each other but move freely in the global frame.

 ## Example:
 A common example of a tensegrity system is that of a D-Bar.
 ![DBar_Configuration](Figs/DBar.jpg)